kerepesi/MiStImm/README.txt

 ***How to cite***

-- Please cite this publication:
+- Please cite the following publication:

-Kerepesi C, Bakács T, Szabados T. "MiStImm: an agent-based simulation tool to study the self-nonself discrimination of the adaptive immune response."
+Kerepesi C, Bakács T, Szabados T.
+"MiStImm: an agent-based simulation tool to study the self-nonself discrimination of the adaptive immune response."
 Theoretical Biology and Medical Modelling, 16:9 (2019), https://doi.org/10.1186/s12976-019-0105-5

 ***Downloading***